 If you’re thinking about a career change or want to try something different to the usual corporate 9-to-5, you have probably never considered a career in recruitment!
 As a non-traditional career path, a career in recruitment may not be on your radar.
 But could a recruitment career be the change you have been looking for?

-Is recruitment right for you?
+Is a recruitment career right for you?

 When we look at the types of people working in the recruitment industry, there are usually two camps recruiters are drawn from – career recruiters and industry recruiters.
 What’s the difference I hear you ask?